keeganridgley107/guild_msg_app/README.md

 # guild_msg_app
-a quick little messaging app server with an html frontend
+a quick little messaging app

+made with a python server and socketio
 ## How to run

 Copy and paste the following commands into a terminal: